PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] New team member: Enable 2FA on your GitLab email account (this should have been an option to do when you first received the invitation to the account).
 1. [ ] New team member: If you authenticated your GitLab.com account with Google, GitHub, etc. you should either disconnect them or make sure they use two-factor authentication.
 1. [ ] New team member: Enable [two-factor authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) on your GitLab.com account.
-1. [ ] New team member: Fill in your [GitLab.com profile](https://gitlab.com/profile): Organisation = "GitLab", Bio = "(title) at GitLab"
+1. [ ] New team member: Fill in your [GitLab.com profile](https://gitlab.com/profile), including: Organization = "GitLab", Bio = "(title) at GitLab".
 1. [ ] New team member: Make sure your notifications for GitLab.com aren't sent to a personal email.
 Send them to your `@gitlab.com` email.
 1. [ ] 1Password
     1. [ ] New team member: Once you are registered on 1Password, post a comment below to ask the manager to add you to the 1Password groups required for your role.
     1. [ ] Manager: Add the new team member to the required groups in 1Password if you have access to the Admin Console in 1Password.
 If you do not have access please ping @brittanyr with which vaults the new team member should be added to.
-1. [ ] New team member: Set up [Calendly](https://about.gitlab.com/handbook/tools-and-tips/#calendly) and add your Calendly link to your Slack profile.
+1. [ ] New team member: Set up [Calendly](https://about.gitlab.com/handbook/tools-and-tips/#calendly), and add your Calendly link to your Slack profile.
-1. [ ] New team member: Set up [Zoom account](https://about.gitlab.com/handbook/tools-and-tips/#zoom) with your GitLab.com email address and fill in your [profile](https://zoom.us/profile): Name and Profile Picture
+1. [ ] New team member: Set up [Zoom account](https://about.gitlab.com/handbook/tools-and-tips/#zoom) with your GitLab.com email address, and fill in your [profile](https://zoom.us/profile): Name and Profile Picture.

 ### WITHIN FIRST WEEK OF STARTING